 GDF SUEZ Corporate Foundation

-Solidarity, the environment, and commitment of its members are at the heart of the identity, vocation, and positioning of the GDF SUEZ Corporate Foundation.
+Solidarity, the environment and the commitment of its members are at the heart of the identity, vocation, and positioning of the GDF SUEZ Corporate Foundation.

 The new corporate foundation of the GDF SUEZ Group was launched in September 2010 under the chairmanship of Mr. Gérard Mestrallet.

-The foundation supports projects and their teams, which are part of both solidarity actions (assistance to people in difficult situations e.g. health, education, energy etc.), and environmental actions (protection of biodiversity and ecosystems, the fight against global warming, housing development of the future ...).
+The foundation supports projects and their teams, which partake in both works of solidarity (assistance to people in difficult situations e.g. health, education, energy etc.), and environmental actions (protection of biodiversity and ecosystems, the fight against global warming, housing development of the future ...).

-The creation of GDF SUEZ Corporate Foundation also reflects the Group’s desire to encourage commitment of its members, by supporting member associations working for humanitarian causes and projects undertaken by members, via a call for projects.
+The creation of GDF SUEZ Corporate Foundation also reflects the Group’s desire to encourage the commitment of its members, by supporting member associations working for humanitarian causes and projects undertaken by members, via a call for projects.

 Preserving the environment and promoting biodiversity, a commitment for the GDF SUEZ Group foundation

-Because the activities of GDF SUEZ are a part of global environmental and social challenges, sustainable development has become a key policy issue of the Group.
+Because GDF SUEZ's activities lie at the heart of global environmental and social challenges, sustainable development has become one of the Group's key policy issues.

 There are many challenges which need be addressed, such as energy independence, security of supply, the fight against climate change and the fragility of biodiversity, but also economic and social issues such as economic crises, the emergence of new market players and social inequality.

-GDF SUEZ Corporate Foundation has chosen to support projects in environmental protection, enhancement and preservation as a central focus of its strategic philanthropy.
+GDF SUEZ Corporate Foundation has chosen to support the protection, enhancement and preservation of the environment as a central focus of its strategic philanthropy.

 The Foundation sees gardens, places of relaxation and meeting places, as an ideal expression of the sustainable development issues it finds important: biodiversity, solidarity, education and culture.

 It is therefore natural that the GDF SUEZ Corporate Foundation is a partner of the musée du quai Branly.
-The foundation sponsored the creation of its main garden in 2005 and its programme in 2008 and 2011, and it continues this partnership in 2012 and 2014 through support of the Summer garden.
+The foundation sponsored the creation of its main garden in 2005 and its programme in 2008 and 2011, and it continues this partnership in 2012 and 2014 by supporting the Summer Garden.